JetBrains-Research/reflekt/reflekt-plugin/src/test/resources/io/reflekt/plugin/analysis/util/data/base_test/description.md

 ### No SmartReflekt invocations

 This project does not contain `SmartReflekt` invokes.
-It means the set of SubTypesToFilters should be empty.
+It means the set of SupertypesToFilters should be empty.